Kurotsuki no Yaergnacht

 Kurotsuki no Yaergnacht (黒月のイェルクナハト, Kurotsuki no Ierukunahato) is a Japanese manga series written and illustrated by Kō Suzumoto.
-It began serialization in Kodansha's Weekly Shōnen Magazine in April 2025, and has been compiled into two volumes as of October 2025.
+It began serialization in Kodansha's Weekly Shōnen Magazine in April 2025, and has been compiled into five volumes as of August 2026.

 Plot

 The series follows Shinogi Inumata, an 18-year-old orphan with the ability to see ghosts.
 One night, while on the way home from a job interview, he encounters a beautiful spirit woman.
 Seeing her as a threat, he kills her, only to find her regenerated in his apartment.
 Introducing herself as Yaergnacht Finsternis, she asks him to become her husband and to fight against the Apostles, enemies of humanity who kill people thought to have strayed from God's creation.